Sidify Music Converter

 Step 3Customize the Output Settings

-Click on the button on the bottom right corner to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV), Output Quality and Output Path.
+Click on the button on the upper right corner to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV), Output Quality and Output Path.
 And do not forget to choose your country/region here.

 Step 4Start Conversion

 Click on "Convert" button to start converting the songs from Amazon Music to the output format you chosen.
-Once the conversion is completed, you can find the converted Amazon Music songs by clicking the button on the bottom right corner.
+Once the conversion is completed, you can find the converted Amazon Music songs by clicking the button on the upper right corner.

 With the 4 simple steps, you will get songs from Amazon Music downloaded as MP3/AAC/FLAC/WAV, thus you can keep all your playlist before the membership expired and stream Amazon Music on other more portable devices like MP3 player, SD card or USB drive.